erikpukinskis/prototype-narrative-editor/README.md

     npm install
     node server.js

-And then open up <http://localhost:5000> in your web browser (by clicking that link!) and you should see our Hello, World app!
+And then open up <http://localhost:5000> in your web browser (by clicking that link!) and you should see your copy of this narrative!
 Cool!
 That's a legit web server running on your computer.

-putting it on the intarwebs
+Putting it on the intarwebs
 ---------------------------

 Now, in order to get something on the web, we need to deploy it to Heroku.
 Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and switch you into the build folder: